PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "There," said Boltac, and he released the mace.
 No sooner did let go of the bejeweled head of the weapon than the Troll was pressed to the rough stone floor as if he had been smashed there by the hand of an angry God.

-# 21 -- Troll Pinned to Floor -- 414
+# 22 -- Troll Pinned to Floor -- 414

 Pinned to the floor, the Troll seemed much less fierce.
 His eyes were wide, and shifted fearfully as he whimpered a little.
 His foul claw remained tightly wrapped around the ornate mace.

 "What is that?" asked Rattick.

-"That is a very cursed Mace of Encumbrance," said Boltac removing his gloves.
+"That is a very cursed Mace of Encumbrance," said Boltac as he removed his gloves.

 "Magic," whispered Relan.